NhomNhom0/my-dotfiles/README.md

 # my-dotfiles

 This repo contains my personal configuration files for my Linux setup.
-I use Debian Bookworm with the XFCE desktop environment, and these configs are tailored for my workflow, appearance preferences, and hardware.
+I use Debian 13 Trixie with the XFCE desktop environment, and these configs are tailored for my workflow, appearance preferences, and hardware.

 ## System Info
-- **Distro:** Debian Bookworm
+- **Distro:** Debian Trixie
 - **Desktop Environment:** XFCE
 - **Display Manager:** LightDM (GTK Greeter)
 - **Terminal:** Kitty